Bush School of Government and Public Service

 What Student Services Does the Bush School Offer?

 In order to achieve its goal of developing leadership skills, the Bush School offers students a number of student services.
-Some of these are student organizations and clubs that focus on creating bonds that may help you in your job search upon earning your degree or certificate.
+Some of these are student organizations and clubs that focus on creating bonds that may help you network after earning your degree or certificate.

 Some of the student organizations include: